How Far is Alaska?

 The Inter-Island Ferry Service is just a three hour ride from Ketchikan to Hollis on Prince of Wales Island.
 Toll Free 1-866-308-4848 or Ketchikan Terminal 907-225-4848 www.interislandferry.com

-Traveling in Alaska by rail is a relaxing a fun way to see the the wondrous sights.
+Traveling in Alaska by rail is a relaxing and fun way to see the the wondrous sights.
 Just sit back and watch the scenery roll by.

 Alaska Railroad For over 90 years, the Alaska Railroad has connected many of Alaska’s most popular destinations: Anchorage, Talkeetna, Denali National Park, Fairbanks, Spencer Glacier, Seward and more.
 Experience excellent …